zediogoviana/zediogoviana.github.io/content/other-media.md

 Here you can find a list of other things I have done online, but in a different media (talks/workshops, videos, podcasts, etc...).

 - **Genetic Algorithms With José Diogo Viana - EMx 211** \
-I joined the show to talk about, Genetic Algorithms to optimize an Asset Portfolio and a bit about what we do at **Finiam**.
+I joined the show to talk about, Genetic Algorithms to optimize an Asset Portfolio and a bit about what we did at **Finiam**.
 Check [Top End Devs page](https://topenddevs.com/podcasts/elixir-mix/episodes/genetic-algorithms-with-jose-diogo-viana-emx-211) for the full description and links. \
 **[Mar 2023]**

 &nbsp;